-In 2019, three big bike brands enjoyed a merry-go-round of team sponsorship changes.
+It's not uncommon to see a carousel of change as teams and suppliers find new opportunities and form agreements elsewhere.
+For example, ahead of the 2019 season, three big bike brands enjoyed a merry-go-round of team sponsorship changes.
 BMC Racing morphed into CCC Team and switched from BMC bikes to Giant.
 Team Sunweb, in turn, switched out their Giant bikes for Cervélo, leaving Dimension Data to ride aboard BMC to complete the triangle.

 2020 WorldTour sponsorship changes

-The newly structured Israel Cycling Academy team, which will be a new home to both André Greipel and Dan Martin, will ride aboard Factor Bikes.
-The British bike brand's agreement with AG2R La Mondiale came to a close at the end of the 2018 season, commencing a 12-month hiatus from the WorldTour as it switched focus to supplying bikes to the ProContinental outfit Roompot-Charles, along with women's UCI team Parkhotel Valkenburg.
-Roompot-Charles folding at the end of the 2019 season has seemingly freed up the Norfolk-based company to step back up to the WorldTour.
+The newly structured Israel Start-Up Nation – home to both André Greipel and Dan Martin – are aboard Factor Bikes.
+The British bike brand's agreement with AG2R La Mondiale came to a close at the end of the 2018 season, commencing a 12-month hiatus from the WorldTour as it switched focus to supplying bikes to the Pro Continental outfit Roompot-Charles along with women's UCI team Parkhotel Valkenburg.
+Roompot-Charles folding at the end of the 2019 season freed up the Norfolk-based company to step back up to the WorldTour.

 Scroll down for the full round-up of who's on what for 2020.

-|AG2R La Mondiale||Eddy Merckx||Shimano, Rotor||Mavic||Deda Elementi|
+|AG2R La Mondiale||Eddy Merckx||Shimano, Rotor||Elite||Mavic||Deda Elementi|

-|Astana Pro Team||Wilier||Shimano||Corima||Wilier, Prologo, CeramicSpeed|
+|Astana Pro Team||Wilier||Shimano||Tacx||Corima||Wilier, Prologo, CeramicSpeed|

-|Bahrain-Merida||Merida||Shimano||Elite||Vision||Prologo, FSA, Vision|
+|Bahrain-McLaren||Merida||Shimano||Elite||Vision||Prologo, FSA, Vision|

-|CCC Team||Giant||Shimano||Cadex||Giant, Cadex|
+|CCC Team||Giant||Shimano||Elite||Cadex||Giant, Cadex|

-|Israel Cycling Academy||Factor Bikes||Shimano||Black Inc||Black Inc, CeramicSpeed, Selle Italia|
+|Israel Start-Up Nation||Factor Bikes||Shimano||Tacx||Black Inc||Black Inc, CeramicSpeed, Selle Italia|

-|Team Jumbo-Visma||Bianchi||Shimano||Shimano||FSA, Vision, Fizik|
+|Team Jumbo-Visma||Bianchi||Shimano||Tacx||Shimano||FSA, Vision, Fizik|

-|Lotto soudal||Ridley||Campagnolo||Campagnolo||Deda Elementi, Selle Italia, C-Bear|
+|Lotto Soudal||Ridley||Campagnolo||Tacx||Campagnolo||Deda Elementi, Selle Italia, C-Bear|

-|Movistar Team||Canyon||TBC||TBC||Canyon, Fizik|
+|Movistar Team||Canyon||SRAM||Elite||Zipp||Canyon, Fizik|

-|NTT Pro Cycling Team||BMC||Shimano, Rotor||ENVE||Selle Italia, ENVE, BMC|
+|NTT Pro Cycling Team||BMC||Shimano, Rotor||Tacx||ENVE||Selle Italia, ENVE, BMC|

-|UAE Team Emirates||Colnago||Campagnolo||Campagnolo||Deda Elementi|
+|UAE Team Emirates||Colnago||Campagnolo||Elite||Campagnolo||Deda Elementi|

-While the BMC Teammachine and Specialized Tarmac were early adopters of the dropped seat stay and aerodynamic carbon tubing, 2019 saw similar silhouettes launched by a number of other brands, with the Cannondale SuperSix EVO, Focus Izalco Max, Orbea Orca, Scott Addict RC and Wilier 0 SLR all coming to similar conclusions after wind tunnel testing.
+While the BMC Teammachine and Specialized Tarmac were early adopters of the dropped seat stay and aerodynamic carbon tubing, 2019 saw similar silhouettes launched by a number of other brands, with the Cannondale SuperSix EVO, Focus Izalco Max, Orbea Orca, Scott Addict RC and Wilier 0 SLR all coming to similar conclusions after wind-tunnel testing.